Elbow replacement

 Some people can start to use their new elbow as soon as 12 weeks after surgery.
 Complete recovery can take up to a year.
 There will be limits to how much weight you can lift.
 Lifting too heavy of a load can break the replacement elbow or loosen the parts.
 Talk to your surgeon about your limitations.
 Your surgeon may give you a weight limit for lifting with that arm.

-It is important to follow-up with your doctor regularly to check how your replacement is doing.
+It is important to follow-up with your surgeon regularly to check how your replacement is doing.
 Be sure to go to all your appointments.

 Outlook (Prognosis)